Two-Day Nikko Itinerary

 Nikko Water Activities

-From mid-April to mid-November you can enjoy a number of different water activities in Nikko such as:
+From mid-April to mid-November you can enjoy several different water activities in Nikko such as:

 - Canyoning: If you’re looking for a thrilling adventure consider canyoning at the Kinugawa River.
 You can slide down natural chutes and ride over small waterfalls with a trained guide!